 We hope that you are all well and stay well.
-Our thoughts and prayers are with you all.

 Welcome to the Year 3 webpage.
 We hope this will keep you fully informed of activities and events happening in Year 3.
 We will also use this webpage to give parents the best information of how to support the learning and development of your child when at home, to compliment school activities.